Find a DoctorPatient Portal

 What Is Bariatric Surgery?

-Bariatric surgery differs from weight-loss programs because it involves anatomical changes that can support long-term weight management.
-Our multidisciplinary approach includes close collaboration with nutrition, endocrinology, and primary care teams.
+Bariatric surgery differs from nonsurgical weight loss programs because it involves anatomical changes designed to support long-term weight management.
+At CLS Health, surgical care can be coordinated with nutrition, endocrinology, and primary care when appropriate.

 Who Is a Candidate for Bariatric Surgery?

-• Demonstrate readiness to follow nutritional guidance and lifestyle recommendations
+• Are prepared to follow nutrition and lifestyle recommendations

 Revision Bariatric Surgery

-Supports patients who have previously undergone bariatric surgery and need surgical adjustment or correction.
-Revision may be recommended for complications, inadequate weight loss, or anatomical concerns.
+Revision bariatric surgery may be considered for patients who have previously undergone weight loss surgery and are experiencing complications, inadequate weight loss, significant weight regain, or anatomical concerns.

 Benefits of Bariatric Surgery